Maybe you’ve heard of it…and maybe you haven’t.

 - Governance meetings – These are gatherings at which decisions are made regarding who is responsible for doing what.
 Need someone to update the corporate website with favorable press reviews on regular basis, for example?
 No problem – that particular responsibility can be assigned to a specific “role” in a governance meeting.

-- Tactical meetings – These meetings concern “everything that happens outside of governance,” as Robertson puts it – or “getting things done.”
+- Tactical meetings – These meetings concern “everything that happens outside of governance,” as Robertson puts it – or are about “getting things done.”
 They provide a forum in which progress is monitored, priorities are set, metrics are reviewed, “tensions” are acknowledged (and hopefully “processed”), and the work of individual circle members is coordinated with the efforts of the rest of the organization.